 Postgraduate Diploma in Arts Therapy Course Outline

-Creative expression can have significant impact on the healing process for people with trauma, addictions and psychological or emotional issues.
-Arts Therapy is a form of psychotherapy that utilises creative modalities including visual arts-making, drama, dance/movement, creative writing and nature-connected arts within a therapeutic relationship to improve physical, mental, emotional and spiritual well-being.
+Creative expression can have a significant impact on the healing process for all people including those experiencing trauma, addictions, and psychological or emotional issues.
+Arts Therapy is a form of psychotherapy that utilises creative modalities including visual arts-making, drama, dance/movement, creative writing, and nature/connected arts within a therapeutic relationship to improved and inform physical, mental, emotional, and spiritual well-being.

 The Whitecliffe Arts Therapy Approach

-The Whitecliffe programme offers a spectrum of approaches to Arts Therapy.
+The Whitecliffe programme offers a spectrum of approaches to Arts Therapy, stretching between two poles:

-- ‘The arts as therapy’ or arts psychotherapy, which involves using the arts within psychotherapy as a powerful mode of expression and means of healing.
+- 'The Arts in Therapy', or arts psychotherapy, which involves using the arts within the psychotherapeutic relationship as a powerful mode of expression and agent of change.

-The Postgraduate Diploma is offered in two locations, Auckland and Christchurch, and is scheduled for ten weekends - one per month February to November - in each location.
-The Postgraduate diploma offers an introduction to the foundation philosophy, skills and theories relating to the field as a stand-alone qualification, or can provide the prerequisite for application for progression onto the Masters qualification.
-Progression requirements include assessment of a student’s suitability for clinical practice and academic ability to undertake level 9 research.
+The Postgraduate Diploma in Arts Therapy (PGDipAT), is a one-year full-time programme that offers an introduction to the foundational philosophy, skills, and theories relating to the creative arts therapies.
+The Diploma is offered in two locations, Auckland and Christchurch, and is scheduled for ten weekends - one per month February to November - in each location.
+This introduction operates as a stand-alone qualification equipping students to take skills into the workplace for those working in a related field.
+The Diploma is also the pre-requisite for progression into the Master's qualification.
+Progression requirements include assessment of a student's suitability for clinical practice and academic ability to undertake Level 9 research.

 - Social Aspects of Arts Therapy